 A lot of small hotels have been set up near the base of the Sabarimala hills and at Pamba by the Sabarimala Temple administration.
 The cuisine provided is pure vegetarian and South Indian.

-- Pandalam Valiyakoyickal Temple – The Temple is closely associated with the Sastha Temple of Sabarimala.
-The deity worshiped here is the family deity of King Rajashekhara of the Pandalam kingdom.
+- Pandalam Valiyakoyickal Temple: The temple is closely associated with the Sastha Temple of Sabarimala.
+The deity worshipped here is the family deity of King Rajashekhara of the Pandalam kingdom.
 The jewels of Lord Ayyappa are kept at this temple and are taken out in a procession amidst high security.
 A divine presence of a Garuda can be seen circling around the treasure.

-- Nilakal Mahadevar Temple – The Temple dedicated to Lord Shiva lies on the traditional path taken by the devotees to reach Sabarimala.
-The Temple is small nd dedicated to Lord Shiva, father of Lord Ayyappa.
+- Nilakkal Mahadevar Temple: The temple dedicated to Lord Shiva lies on the traditional path taken by the devotees to reach Sabarimala.
+The temple is small and dedicated to Lord Shiva, father of Lord Ayyappa.

 - Chengannur Mahadevar Temple: The famous shrine dedicated to Lord Shiva and Goddess Parvati is located 97 km from Sabarimala.
 The main Shiva Linga is covered with Gold and represents the image of an Ardhanareeshwara – a Shiva-Shakti form.
 This Temple legend states that Kannagi, who burnt the city of Madurai down to ashes, came here to perform penance.